xavsant/fly_analysis/README.md

 ### 4. Experiment with systematic trading
 Execute [`/simple_algorithm.py`](https://github.com/xavsant/fly_analysis/blob/main/simple_algorithm.py) to get the PNL if you take intermediate positions in an entry-exit trade.
 Experiment with the parameters to see how the PNL changes.

+### To Do
+- Compare using ML model to systematic trading
+- Create `fly.py` which encapsulates all of the processes above

 ## Definitions
 ### 1. What is a spread?
 A spread is the difference in value between two related objects.<br>